-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2017 reporting periods and have not been early adopted by the Company.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2018 reporting periods and have not been early adopted by the Company.
 The Company's assessment of the impact of these new standards and interpretations is set out below:

-• AASB 9 Financial instruments (effective 30 June 2019) AASB 9 will be applicable for the financial years commencing on or after 1 January 2019.
-It addresses the classification, measurement and derecognition of financial assets and financial liabilities as well as new rules for hedge accounting.
+• AASB 9 Financial instruments (initial adoption for year ending 30 June 2019)

+AASB 9 will be applicable for the financial years commencing on or after 1 January 2019 It addresses the classification, measurement and derecognition of financial assets and financial liabilities as well as new rules for hedge accounting.
 The Company has yet to determine which, if any, of its disclosures will have to change as a result of the new guidance.
 It is therefore not possible to state the impact, if any, of the new rules on the financial statements.
 The Company does not intend to adopt the standard before its operative date, which means that it would be first applied in the annual reporting period ending 30 June 2019.
+Due to the nature of the company's investments and receivables, AASB 9 will have a limited quantitative effect to the financial statements.

-AASB 15 Revenue from Contracts with Customers (effective 30 June 2019)
+• AASB 15 Revenue from Contracts with Customers (initial adoption for the year ending 30 June 2020)